 Avy launches its lifesaving Avy Wing Drone

-Amsterdam, The Netherlands - 28 November 2019 - During the Amsterdam Drone Week Avy, established in the Netherlands, will launch their life-saving Avy wing drone on 4 December 2019.
+Amsterdam, The Netherlands - 28 November 2019 - During the Amsterdam Drone Week Avy, established in the Netherlands, will launch their life-saving Avy Aera drone on 4 December 2019.
 The Avy drone flies autonomously, has a one hour flight time and can cover up to 70 kilometres.
 The aircraft will be used, amongst other things, in the Medical Drone Service pilot project, launched earlier this week.
 The Medical Drone Service will investigate safe and reliable transport of blood products and medicines between blood banks and hospitals over the next three years.

 Super Hero of the Skies

 Mr Patrique Zaman, founder of Avy: "We use drone technology to have a positive impact on the world by saving lives.
 Avy flies autonomously and can cover long distances thanks to its wings, and can transport packages of 1.5 kilos in cold chain conditions.
 We took to the air because we don't want road traffic to slow us down, and we have the possibility to reach our destination in a straight line.
-Avy is a 'wing drones for good' company and produces zero emissions.
+Avy is a drones for good' company and produces zero emissions.
 You may just call it the superhero of this new technological era."

 Mrs Petra van Saaze, Director of ANWB Medical Air Assistance (MAA): "Medical Drone Service has chosen Avy because of Avy's experience in Africa.
 Medical Drones Service and ANWB chose Avy because of its social objective and purpose of developing ’drones for good’.
-The Avy V-TOL wing drone makes taking off and landing vertically possible, without the need for infrastructure such as a runway.
+The Avy V-TOL fixed-wing drone makes taking off and landing vertically possible, without the need for infrastructure such as a runway.
 Its wings ensure that relatively long distances can be covered, which is in line with the plans for delivering medical goods.
 In addition, Avy presents a wonderful Dutch product.
 It works very well together with local suppliers and makes it easy for communication.”